 A number of support services will also be available depending on individual case requirements.
 Victims are free to access whichever services they wish to utilize whilst refuting the rest.

-For information or queries regarding the Care for Victims of Sexual Assault service kindly contact Krista Tabone on 21228333 or at email@example.com.
-This line is accessible during office hours.
+For information or queries regarding the Care for Victims of Sexual Assault service kindly contact Sarah Jane Mifsud on 21228333 or at [email protected] This line is accessible during office hours.

-If you have suffered sexual assault, whether it was recently or not, and would like to access our services, get in touch with us by emailing Krista Tabone on firstname.lastname@example.org, phoning the office on 21228333 or filling out the contact form below.
-If you would like to talk about your experience anonymously, click here to access VSO, our online support service.
+If you have suffered sexual assault, whether it was recently or not, and would like to access our services, get in touch with us by emailing Sarah on [email protected], phoning the office on 21228333 or filling out the contact form below.